vodboysunited/mergets/README.md

 - `<output_file>`: Output file path.
 Default is `output.ts`.

 - `<range>`: Range of `.ts` files to consider for merging, given as "start-end".
 This parameter is optional.
+If range is not specified, all valid .ts files in the input directory will be merged.

 - `<temp_dir>`: Temporary directory for storing intermediate files.
 This parameter is optional.
+If a temp directory is not specified, the default temp location for your OS will be used.

 Example:

-`python <script_name.py> -i ./streams -o ./merged/output.ts -r 1-10 -t ./temp`
+`python mergets.py -i ./streams -o ./merged/output.ts -r 1-10 -t ./temp`

 In this example, the script will merge the stream files indexed from 1 to 10 in the `./streams` directory and generate an output file `output.ts` in the `./merged` directory.
 Intermediate files during the process will be stored in `./temp` directory.